MK14

 The MK14 (Microcomputer Kit 14) was a computer kit sold by Science of Cambridge of the United Kingdom, first introduced in 1977 for £39.95.
-The price was very low for a complete computer system at the time, and Science of Cambridge eventually sold over fifteen thousand kits.
+The price was very low for a complete computer system at the time.

-The design was unusual in that it used the National Semiconductor SC/MP microprocessor, which was not widely used in this role.
+The MK14 used National Semiconductor's INS8060 SC/MP II microprocessor, a low-cost 8-bit processor also used in development, educational and controller-oriented single-board computer systems.
 The original design was custom, based on a Sinclair calculator as the main input and output device.
 National Semiconductor offered them the design of National's IntroKit single board computers for free if they agreed to a purchase agreement on the parts, which would be lower than what they could negotiate separately.
 The original design was dropped in favour of National's offer.

-Several upgrades for memory were available, allowing a maximum of 2 KB of RAM, as well as a variety of other add-ons.
+Several memory upgrades were available, increasing RAM from 256 bytes to 640 bytes on board, and to 2,176 bytes with further expansion, as well as a variety of other add-ons.